 About accommodation, in Tio I found better to rent an apartment in airBnb than booking a hotel through the tipsy all sites (cheaper, much much cheaper), but, as always, try to find a trustworthy source.

 Have a great trip!
-You will enjoy for sure almost 3 years ago
+You will enjoy for sure over 3 years ago

 14 days are not that much, you have to focus the type of travel you want to do.